Annual Pay Calculator

 How do I calculate my annual pay from my hourly wage?

-Multiply your hourly rate by 2,080 — the IRS standard full-time work year (40 hours × 52 weeks).
-For example, $25 per hour × 2,080 = $52,000 annual salary.
-For part-time work, multiply your hourly rate by your actual weekly hours × 52.
+Multiply your hourly rate by 2,080.
+That is the IRS standard full-time work year, equal to 40 hours times 52 weeks.
+For example, $25 per hour times 2,080 equals $52,000 annual salary.
+For part-time work, multiply your hourly rate by your actual weekly hours times 52.
 Use our hourly to annual salary calculator to get an instant breakdown including monthly, biweekly, and weekly pay.

 What is the difference between gross pay and net pay?